Your New Cigar Humidor and How to Care For It

 Your Humidor, and Its Accessories

-So, your new humidor just arrived in the mail (or you brought it home from your local cigar shop, or a friend, or your dad’s basement) and you’re trying to figure this thing out.
-To season your humidor, you need to take everything out.
+So, your new cigar humidor just arrived in the mail.
+Or, you brought it home from your local cigar shop, a friend, or found it in your dad’s basement.
+Now, you’re trying to figure this humidor thing out.
+To season your humidor, you need to first take everything out.

 Seasoning a humidor is not a big, scary task – but it does have some nuances.
-All ‘seasoning’ a humidor does is prep it for your cigars – so make sure you leave those out until the process is finished!
-If you put your new stash of cigars right into that fancy box that you just picked up, the cedar interior will actually draw moisture out of your cigars – and we definitely don’t want that.
+All ‘seasoning’ a humidor does is prep it for your cigars.
+So, make sure you leave those out until the process finishes!
+If you put your new stash of cigars into that fancy box that you just picked up, the cedar interior will draw moisture out of your cigars.
+We definitely don’t want that.

-Now that you have your humidor empty, soak your sponge in distilled water, and wring it out – you don’t want to soak the wood, you just want it moist – wet wood can warp, and that’s not good.
-Wipe down all of the interior surfaces of your humidor with the sponge, rewetting as necessary.
+Now that you have your humidor empty, soak your sponge in distilled water and wring it out.
+You don’t want to soak the wood, you just want it moist.
+Wet wood can warp and that’s not good.
+Wipe down all the interior surfaces of your humidor with the sponge.
+Re-wet it as necessary.
 Do the same for the cedar dividers and trays.
-Now that it’s all wiped down and wet, place the dividers and trays back in your humidor, and close the lid.
-Now it’s time to wait – about 24 hours.
+Now that it’s all wiped down, place the dividers and trays back into your humidor and close the lid.
+Next, it’s time to wait – about 24 hours.

 After a day has gone by, open your humidor and add your humidifier and hygrometer.
-Now, close that humidor back up, and let it sit for another day – your hygrometer and humidifier will regulate to the environment of the rest of the humidor.
+Close that humidor back up and let it sit for another day.
+Your hygrometer and humidifier will regulate to the environment of the humidor.

-Now that this process has taken a good 48 hours, I’m sure you are ready to put your new humidor to good use.
-But first – check your hygrometer: is it reading 70%, or something close?
+Seasoning the humidor takes a good 48 hours.
+So, I’m sure you’re ready to put your new humidor to good use.
+But first – check your hygrometer: is it reading 70% or something close?
 Good.
-Now, place your cigars in your new humidor, and you’re seasoned and ready to go.
-Many of us choose to add a propylene-glycol solution specially formulated for cigars to our humidors – they come in canisters and a variety of shapes and sizes and help keep your humidor at around 68-70% humidity.
+Place your cigars in your new humidor and you’re seasoned and ready to go.
+Many of us choose to add a propylene glycol solution specially formulated for cigars to our humidors.
+They come in canisters and a variety of shapes and sizes, and keep your humidor at around 68-70% humidity.
 Feel free to add one of those if you’d like – they’re inexpensive and can keep your cigars nice and fresh.

-Now, the most important part – open that new humidor, and go enjoy one of those fine new cigars.
+Finally, the most important part – open that new humidor, and go enjoy one of those fine new cigars.
+Cheers!